AlexCovone/AlexCovone/README.md

 <h1 align="center">Hey!
 I'm Alex Covone</h1>
 <h3 align="center">A passionate, constant-learning full-stack software engineer that places an emphasis on functionality and intentionality.</h3>

-- 🔭 I’m currently working on **a habit-tracking self-development app.**
+- 🔭 I’m currently working on **an app for self-contractors to find local gigs.**

 - 🌱 I’m currently learning **Node.js, Express, and MongoDB.**